bxqpvn/adventure-works/README.md

 >[!IMPORTANT]
 >This step helped me build a clear understanding of the database before moving on to more advanced queries.

-## 4. Advanced SQL Queries & Insights
+# 4. Advanced SQL Queries & Insights

 *Here, I perform advanced SQL queries to uncover meaningful insights from the data, using filtering and analytics techniques to answer specific business questions.*

 **Initially, I focused on the Production tables:**

+### DATA QUALITY CHECKS

-First, to identify missing, inconsistent, or potentially invalid values that could impact analytical results, I ran basic ***DATA QUALITY CHECKS***.
+First, to identify missing, inconsistent, or potentially invalid values that could impact analytical results, I ran basic **data quality checks**.

 ![products with value = 0](https://github.com/user-attachments/assets/dc61ad38-5060-459a-a818-c1623764c3ff)

 According to the SQL table, 182 purchased products and 18 manufactured products have both production cost and list price recorded as zero.

+### AGGREGATED PRODUCTION METRICS AT CATEGORY-LEVEL

 This next query retrieves a list of products along with their corresponding categories and subcategories.
 It joins the Product table with the ProductSubcategory and ProductCategory tables using **LEFT JOINs**, ensuring that all products are included even if some do not have a subcategory or category assigned.